Hortivation/getting-started/datasource_owners/README.md

 #### A.0.0 Do you already have a Fuseki server?
 If you already have your own Apache Jene Fuseki server with datasets you can remove the `fuseki` service from the `docker-compose-advanced.yaml` file (lines 59-68).
-In this case you have to provide additional environment variables, see the command below on how to bring the data source online:
+In this case you have to provide additional environment variables, see the command below on how to bring the data source online (provide absolute paths to the data folder and the JSON file):

 ```bash
 HOSTNAME=YOUR-HOSTNAME FUSEKI_HOST=YOUR_FUSEKI_HOST FUSEKI_USER=YOUR_FUSEKI_USER FUSEKI_PW=YOUR_PASSWORD ACME_EMAIL=YOUR_ACME_EMAIL docker-compose -f docker-compose-advanced.yaml up -d